Python-World/python-mini-projects/projects/EasyVideoPlayer/README.md

 # EasyVideoPlayer

-This script plays the images of a video with OpenCV and the audio of a video with ffpyplayer.
-There is no need to change the code to play different videos, the script finds the video you want in your pc and changes its working directory automatically.

-## Things To Improve

-- You need keyboard interrupt from the terminal to close the script right now.
-This can be improved.
-- There is no pause button right now.
-- If the video is somehow paused when the right click is pressed from the button, the audio and video becomes out of sync.
+  EasyVideoPlayer script is a video player based on the terminal.
+It can find the video in a pc, change its working directory and play the video file.

+### Prerequisites
+  cv2, os, pathlib and ffpyplayer.player libraries are needed to run this script, all of which can be installed using "pip3 install 'library name'".

+### How to run the script
+  'cd' to the directory that contains the script and type "python3 EasyVideoPlayer.py".
+When you are done with the video, use "keyboard interrupt" (Ctrl + C) to exit the player.

+## *Author Name*
+  Bartu Yaman